MargaritaZagalets/Personal-website/README.md

 5) made with love

-You can see this at codePen: https://margarita-zagalets-portfolio.000webhostapp.com (the link is at the top).
+You can see this project here: https://margarita-zagalets-portfolio.000webhostapp.com (the link is at the top).